pharmaverse/envsetup/tests/testthat/_snaps/autos.md

        The following objects are added to .GlobalEnv:

-          'not_a_conflict_qa'
+          'my_conflict', 'not_a_conflict_qa'

-       The following objects were not added to .GlobalEnv as they already exist:
+       The following objects were overwritten in .GlobalEnv:

           'my_conflict'